tim-peters/structured-data-crawler/README.md

 1. **CORS Errors**:
    - Start the local PHP proxy server
-   - Check that the proxy is running on `localhost:8000`
+   - Check that the proxy is running on `localhost:8000/proxy.php` or `/proxy.php` when running a build for production
    - Verify firewall settings aren't blocking the proxy

 2. **No Structured Data Found**: